Start a Free Chat

 Cardiology

 Interventional cardiology, coronary angiography, PCI, electrophysiology, and structural heart disease.
-One of Shanghai’s leading cardiac centres.
+One of Shanghai’s leading cardiac centers.
 Strong in managing complex cases where cardiovascular disease coexists with diabetes or haematological conditions.

 Comprehensive solid tumour oncology alongside the dedicated haematology programme.
 Multidisciplinary tumour boards, molecular profiling, immunotherapy.
 Particularly strong in gastric cancer, colorectal cancer, and lung cancer — all high-volume in Ruijin’s patient population.